Annual Website SEO Checkup

 Focusing on consumer convenience & usability is arguably tied as one of the most important factors when it comes to developing a successfully optimized website for either search engines, or customers.

-- Google now considers whether a website is mobile-friendly (responsive) as a main factor in search results and is putting, mobile-friendly sites first.
+- Google now considers whether a website is mobile-friendly (responsive) as a main factor in search results, and is putting mobile-friendly website content first.

 - A successful website should welcome the consumer with easy to understand navigation, graphics and information.

 - A prosperous website will be convenient and easy for consumers to find needed information, checkout, or request additional information as required without difficulty.

 - A properly functioning website will behave similarly for consumer usability purposes whether viewed on a desktop, laptop, tablet, or smart phone.
 The user should not have to go through special hoops or download special software to surf the website.